 part remains unspoilt.
 Its added attraction is of course Stone

-Town, with its old world charm still very much in tact - spend the
+Town, A UNESCO world heritage site with its old world charm still

 There are dive sites dotted all around the island but the very

 best diving opportunities lie off the northern most tip of